grow-graphics/gd/Readme.md

 It's feasible to write high performance code using this module, keep to Godot types where possible and avoid escaping memory to the heap in frequently called functions.

 ### Zero Allocations
-Benchmarking shows method calls from Go -> Godot do not allocate in practise.
+Benchmarking shows method calls from Go -> Godot do not allocate in practice.

 Allocations are currently unavoidable for GDScript -> Go calls (but not for class overrides such as `Process`, which should be allocation free).